notsomeidiot123/KimisOS/docs/boot.md

 ## Basic Information

 Kimi's Bootloader is a custom booting solution and the default bootloader for Kimi's OS on legacy BIOS systems.
-It loads the default x86 GDT to be used by the Kernel.
+It loads the default x86 GDT to be used by the Kernel, and maps the kernel to any address as specified in it's ELF program header.

 The bootloader also sets the video mode to the closest mode present to Standard definition, and obtains the BIOS memory map to be passed to the Kernel.

 ### Features

 It's not very feature rich, cause it's whole purpose was to do the bare minimum for what i needed for my own project.
-While I've made bootloaders before, they've typically only consisted of some code that gets a memory map, sets up a gdt, and says "fuck it, i'll load these next 64 sectors, why not?" however i wanted to do everything a bit better, make things easier on me in the long run, and now i have a bootloader that does the same thing but
+While I've made bootloaders before, they've typically only consisted of some code that gets a memory map, sets up a gdt, and says "screw it, i'll load these next 64 sectors, why not?" however i wanted to do everything a bit better, make things easier on me in the long run, and now i have a bootloader that does the same thing but

 - searches and loads any file named "kernel.elf" into memory (only supports legacy filenames for now, LFNs to be supported at a later date